andrebacaglini/ChatChallenge/README.md

 Then, in the ChatHub class, where I send messages to the chat, I decided to publish a message to the bot's queue.
 And I refactored the consumer class to listen to consume the messages sent by the bot.

-Unfortunately, I had to leave the Contracts layer for as common use for chat and bot to exchange messages because of MassTransit.
+Unfortunately, I had to leave the Contracts layer for common use for chat and bot to exchange messages because of MassTransit.

     For sure it's not the appropriate 'fix' for this issue.
     Probably some simple silly configuration could make it work as I thought before but at that moment I hadn't had more time to try other stuff.